OctopusDeploy/blog/blog/2020-06/deploy-your-first-container-to-kubernetes/index.md

 Octopus ships with a number of steps that support Kubernetes deployments.
 Broadly speaking they fall into three categories:

-* Opinionated, UI centric steps for Deployments, Services, Ingresses, Secrets and ConfigMaps.
+* Opinionated, UI centric steps for deployments, services, ingresses, secrets and configmaps.
 * Deployment of raw YAML.
 * Deployment of Helm charts.
 * Custom scripting against `kubectl`.